dice-group/IGUANA/docs/usage/stresstest.md

 Iguanas implemented Stresstest benchmark task tries to emulate a real case scenario under which an endpoint or application is under high stress.
-As in real life endpoints might get multiple simultaneous request within seconds, it is very important to verify that you application can handle this.
+As in real life, endpoints might get multiple simultaneous requests within seconds, thus it is very important to verify that your application can handle that.

-The stresstest emulates users or applications which will bombard the endpoint using a set of queries for a specific amount of time or a specific amount of queries executed.
+The stresstest emulates users or applications which will flood the endpoint using a set of queries for a specific amount of time or a specific amount of executed queries.
-Each simulated user is called Worker in the following.
+Each simulated user is called a worker in the following.

-As you might want to test read and write performance or just want to emulate different user behaviour, the stresstest allows to configure several workers.
+As you might want to test read and write performance or just want to emulate different user behaviour, the stresstest allows you to configure several workers.

-Every worker configuration can additionally be started several times, hence if you want one configuration executed multiple times, you can simply tell Iguana to run this worker configuration the specified amount of time.
+Every worker configuration can additionally be started as several simultaneous instances if you want one configuration to be executed multiple times.
-However, to assure that the endpoint can't just cache the response of the first request of a query, every worker starts at a pre-determined random query, meaning that the single worker will always start at that query to assure fairness in benchmark comparisons, while every worker will start at a different query.
+However, to assure that the endpoint can't just cache the response of the first request of a query, every worker will start at a pre-determined random query.

 ## Configuration